Early May began with one of the more sobering reminders of life at sea.

 May unfolded in movement:

-In Warderick Wells, the real magic began.
-A cluster of family boats — including Mrs Chippy and No Worries — formed a temporary floating village.
+One of our favourite stops was Warderick Wells in the Exumas.
+There were quite a few family boats there, including Mrs Chippy and No Worries.
 The children moved freely between cockpits.
 Radios crackled with supper invitations.
 Paddleboards drifted from boat to boat.

 There were small, gloriously ordinary moments too.
 One afternoon, Kai and Zoe conducted a serious anatomical discussion: